m00g3n/cluster-inventory/README.md

 ```bash
 make deploy
 ```
-7. Create secret with Gardener credentials
+7. Create a Secret with the Gardener credentials

 ```bash
 export GARDENER_KUBECONFIG_PATH=<kubeconfig file for Gardener project>